Header Graphic

 Elder Sophrony from the Eastern Orthodox tradition describes some of his similar ordeals:

-Once true and profound insight or self-knowledge is gained, however, although itself a highly significant development, one must go on to practise with that insight.
-This is partly because it is in the feeling nature and the will where the deepest contractions of ego reside, and they must be unraveled - at least sufficiently for the soul's purposes.
-There are also many warnings in the Zen tradition that there are grades of satori, and that one must press on until he has had a great Satori from which there is no backsliding, and which generally must be approved by a master.
-Thus there is a 'post-satori process', in which 'one's nails and spikes are pulled out'.
-One may rightly wonder where masters with such profound insight are to be found today.
-Thus there is a need to choose teachers wisely, lest one end up wasting years and suffering unduly from the "broken yogi syndrome."
-We should take to heart the dying words of the Buddha: "be on your guard," and "work out your salvation with diligence."
+Once true and profound insight or self-knowledge is gained, however, although itself a highly significant development, one must go on to practice with that insight.
+This is partly because it is in the feeling nature and the will where the deepest contractions of ego reside, and they must be unraveled - at least sufficiently, one could say, for the soul's purposes.
+There are also many warnings in the Zen tradition, for instance, that there are grades of satori, and that one must press on until he has had a great Satori from which there is no backsliding, and which generally must be approved by a competent master.
+Thus there is a 'post-satori process', in which 'one's nails and spikes are pulled out’.
+This corresponds to the matter of further purification after awakening discussed in Part One.
+And it goes on and on.
+Yuanwu says,

-Hakuin, perhaps the greatest of the Rinzai teachers, known as “the greatest sage in five hundred years,” had his first experience of satori after meditating on the koan ‘Mu’ for four years:
+Hakuin, credited with reviving Rinzai Zen, and known in Japan as “the greatest sage in five hundred years,” had his first experience of satori after meditating on the koan ‘Mu’ for four years:

 After this he endured three years of merciless hammering by the Master Shoju, who “utterly smashed his self-satisfaction.”
-He had another satori, which he classified as a ‘great satori’, and which his teacher confirmed by saying, “You are through.”
+He had many more satoris, and finally one he classified as a ‘great satori’, and which his teacher confirmed by saying, “You are through.”
 Nevertheless, Shoju admonished him not to be content with such a small thing but to perform the ‘practice after satori.’
-This is known as the “downward” practise, where one ‘descends from the mountaintop’ to become the Great Fool, highly revered in the Zen tradition.
+This is known as the “downward” practice, where one ‘descends from the mountaintop’ to become the Great Fool, highly revered in the Zen tradition.
 It was not until more than ten years later at the age of forty and much meditation under extremely austere conditions, that Hakuin penetrated to the depths of the Lotus Sutra (which he had unsuccessfully first read and dismissed when he became a young monk at age fourteen) and gained a most fundamental awakening:

 Brunton similarly writes: